New Insights into Time Series Analysis II -- No Correlated Observations

 \begin{itemize} \item The $G(E_{tot})$ for the sample size correction varies from $2\%$ to $7\%$ for $E_{WVSC1}$ less than $\sim 0.8$.
 The $E_{WVSC1}$ stars outside of this limit have an $X_{ED}$ (see Fig. \ref{fg_index}) less than $1.5$.
 Indeed, the $X$ variability indices are approximately a measurement of the signal-to-noise ratio so this indicates an improvement in the signal-to-noise greater than $1.5$ for $E_{WVSC1}<0.8$ and a deterioration of about $7\%$ otherwise.

 \item The improvement provided by the Strateva modified function can reach $G(E_{tot}) \simeq 22\%$.
 It only improves the selection for $E_{WVSC1}$ lower than $\sim 0.9$ similar to that found for the sample size correction.
 Indeed, the Strateva modified function provides a fluctuation of about few percent of improvement or diminishment for Z and Y wavebands.
-The increase to the total number selected provided by the sample size correction and noise model means a reduction of misclassification but this also hinders the detectability of variable stars having lower amplitudes mainly found at fainter magnitudes.
+The increase to the total number selected provided by the sample size correction and noise model means a reduction of misclassification but this also hinders the detectability of variable stars of lower amplitudes that are mainly found at fainter magnitudes.

 \item The BAS approach provides the largest improvement to the selection criteria for all dispersion parameters tested except IQR.
-The definition of IQR takes account $75\%$ of the distribution and so the BAS approach on IQR provides a second reduction on the data used.
-Therefore the BAS approach for IQR is not appropriate.
-On the other hand the BAS approach is suitable for all dispersion parameter analyzed since the maximum improvement found is about $73\%$, where $D_{\sigma \mu}$ and $D_{\sigma m}$ have the largest improvements.
+The definition of IQR takes into account $75\%$ of the distribution and hence the BAS approach to IQR provides a second reduction on the data used.
+Therefore the BAS approach to IQR is not appropriate.
+On the other hand, the BAS approach is suitable for all dispersion parameters analyzed since the maximum improvement found is about $73\%$, where $D_{\sigma \mu}$ and $D_{\sigma m}$ have the largest improvements.

 \item The total improvement is dominated by the improvement from the BAS approach since the maximum improvement is not so different to that found for BAS approach.
 Indeed, the BAS approach leads to a constant improvement until $E_{WVSC1}\simeq 0.95$.
 The decrease observed for values higher than that worsens when the sample size correction and the Strateva modified function are added.